bmbeverst/proxmox-k3s-cluster/README.md

 - Configuration management for cluster components

 The project uses Pyinfra to orchestrate the deployment of k3s across multiple Flatcar nodes, ensuring consistent configuration and automated setup of the cluster.

+### Pulumi

+This the code to manage the kubernetes cluster using Pulumi.
+It provides a declarative way to define the infrastructure for the Kubernetes cluster, including the nodes, networking, and storage.
+The project uses Pulumi to automate the deployment of k3s across multiple Flatcar nodes, ensuring consistent configuration and automated setup of the cluster.

+Only the infra-apps and infra-bootstrap are used. infra-bootstrap is for the Pulumi Kubernetes Operator, which is responsible for managing the infrastructure for the Kubernetes cluster.
+The infra-apps is for managing the base applications that will be deployed on the nodes.
+For example, kured, piraeus, and system-upgrade.

+### Ansible

+This is no longer used for settting up the Flatcar nodes.
+It was replaced by Pyinfra for automated deployment of k3s across multiple Flatcar nodes.
+But Ansible was just bash command in YAML so I moved to Pyinfra.